No Guidance: Background

 Brown and Drake have a history of feuds dating back to 2012 over singer Rihanna, which escalated in June of that year when friends of the musicians started throwing bottles at each other in a New York City nightclub.
 In 2013, Brown even dissed Drake on Young Jeezy's song "R.I.P.
-(Remix) " by rapping "Dearly departed, I bought a plane I departed/ And if you started from the bottom, go on and come out the closet," rhyming that on the song's final verse, making a clear reference to Drake and his "Started from the Bottom" single.
+(Remix) " by rapping "Dearly departed, I bought a plane I departed/ And if you started from the bottom, go on and come out the closet," rhyming this in the song's final verse, making a clear reference to Drake and his "Started from the Bottom" single.
 In the following years, the artists sporadically made offensive comments aimed at each other, expressing their hatred.
 However, on October 12, 2018, Drake brought out the singer on his Aubrey & the Three Migos Tour date in Los Angeles and publicly ended their feud.
 The performance sparked rumors about a possible collaboration, and Drake later teased a collaboration with Brown on Instagram in early 2019.

 Following Brown's announcement of having collaborated with Drake on his Indigo album, snippets of an initial version of the song, taken from Brown's 30th birthday party, were leaked online on May 5, 2019.
 On June 5, 2019, Brown hinted at the upcoming song on his social media, and just two days later, he announced its release for that very night.
 Even before its release, various news outlets called the song a contender for 2019's "Song of the Summer".

 Drake, when discussing his reconciliation with Brown during a Tidal interview, talked about the making of the song, saying: “We’ve come together before and tried to link and make music and we were always kind of forcing it”, and after finally resolving their beef in 2018, they found it more natural to work together.
 Drake stated: "I just always had a lot of admiration for his talent and I think finally he gave me the mutual respect and admiration by allowing me to take the lead on the song".